 Speaking of doodles, if you want to see more self-care and other doodles – check my post 100+ Bullet Journal Doodles!

-Next is a Plan With Me video where I set up 5 self-care pages: quote page, 15 min self-care ideas, mood tracker, self-care tracker, and “things I love about myself” spread.
+Next is a Plan With Me video where I set up 5 self-care pages: a quote page, 15 min self-care ideas, a mood tracker, a self-care tracker, and “things I love about myself” spread.

 Of course, I wanted to also leave you with something special, so I designed some printable stickers.

 You can find them in the “stickers” section of the Resources Vault.

 If you’re not yet part of Planning Mashers, be sure to sign up in the form below.

 How do you add self-care to your Bullet Journal?
 Let us know in the comment below!

 Hope this post was interesting, if you find it so, please share!
 If you enjoy my content and want to show your appreciation, please consider supporting me with a cup of coffee.